-The description of physical processes which occur in multi-phase systems has been a topic of practical as well as theoretical interest for many years in subsurface hydrology, waste containment, enhanced recovery of petroleum, aquifer remediation, agriculture and seismic phenomena in geological formation.
-Porous materials consisting of a swelling solid matrix with fluidfilled pores are ubiquitous.
-Some examples are food stuffs, drugs, cartilage, plant seeds, carbohydrates, proteins, clay soils and biotissue (see Almeida and Spilker (1998), Singh (2002), Singh et al. (2003), (2004) and Weinstein (2006)).
+The description of physical processes which occur in multi-phase systems has been a topic of practical as well as theoretical interest for many years waste containment. subsurface hydrology, in enhanced recovery of petroleum, aquifer remediation, agriculture and seismic phenomena in geological formation.
+Porous materials consisting of a swelling solid matrix with fluid-filled pores are ubiquitous.
+Some examples are food stuffs, drugs, cartilage, plant seeds, carbohydrates, proteins, clay soils and biotissue (see Singh (2002), Singh et al. (2003), (2004) and Weinstein (2006)).
+Swelling clays, especially Montmorillonites, play a prominent role in several natural and industrial domains, such as soil science, hydrogeology and catalysis, engineering barrier systems for nuclear waste repository and municipal waste disposals sites.